jwulf/SpongeJS/README.md

 2. Start your Sponge server and you are ready to create your NodeJS server.
 You can also use [SpongeJS-Web](https://github.com/djxy/SpongeJS-Web).

 ## SpongeJS-Web
 [SpongeJS-Web](https://github.com/djxy/SpongeJS-Web) is a web server for SpongeJS.
-Currently in development..
+Currently in development.

 ## Commands
 - `/spongejs start` - Start your NodeJS server